Persuasion and Welfare: Expected Reputation

+However, as the results in this section illustrate, different information structures lead to different welfare profiles, so that the chosen information structure determines how the different types in the population share the ex ante welfare.

-When $\reputation(\belief,\type)$ is given by \autoref{eq:linear}, we can provide an alternative characterization of the set \repset.
-From \autoref{sec:main}, it follows that $\allocv\in\repset$ if and only if we can find a Bayes' plausible distribution over posteriors $\tau$ such that
+When \welfare\ is as in \autoref{eq:linear}, we can provide an alternative characterization of the set \repset.
+From \autoref{sec:main}, it follows that $\allocv\in\repset$ if and only if we can find a Bayes plausible distribution over posteriors, $\bsplit\in\bplausible$, with finite support, such that

 where $\dprior$ denotes a diagonal matrix with $(i,i)$-th element equal to $\nicefrac{1}{\prior(\type_i)}$.